Asymmetrical Lips: Causes, Correction Options and Natural Results

 - Lipstick or liner looks uneven when applied

-These are all common symptoms of lip asymmetry.
+These are common signs of lip asymmetry.

 How Clinicians Assess Asymmetrical Lips